EverLand1/9300-8i_IT-Mode/README.md

 ## Why would I want to flash my RAID controller?
 There are multiple reasons why you may want to flash your RAID controller to make it into a Host Bus Adapter (HBA):
-- Using software RAID or filesystems like [ZFS](https://itsfoss.com/what-is-zfs/ "What is ZFS?") and [BTRFS](https://itsfoss.com/btrfs/)
+- Using software RAID or filesystems including [ZFS](https://itsfoss.com/what-is-zfs/ "What is ZFS? - It's FOSS") and [BTRFS](https://itsfoss.com/btrfs/ "What is BTRFS - It's FOSS")
 - Avoiding RAID Limitations/Compatibility

 [Benefits of Using an HBA](https://www.truenas.com/community/resources/whats-all-the-noise-about-hbas-and-why-cant-i-use-a-raid-controller.139/)